 Tidal marsh vegetation flanks estuaries from the brackish zone to the mouth.
-Tidal marsh enhances sedimentation both through reduced flow velocities and through particle capture, somewhat comparable to what happens on river floodplains, but tidal marsh is not considered a particularly effective channel and bank stabiliser (Lee and Partridge, 1983; French, 1993; Allen, 1994; D'Alpaos et al., 2006; Bouma et al., 2007; Mudd et al., 2010).
+Tidal marsh enhances sedimentation both through reduced flow velocities and through particle capture, somewhat comparable to what happens on river floodplains, but tidal marsh is not considered a particularly effective channel and bank stabilizer (Lee and Partridge, 1983; French, 1993;

+- Allen, 1994; D'Alpaos et al., 2006; Bouma et al., 2007; Mudd et al., 2010).
 If the hydroperiod, the time that tidal marshes are submerged every day, gets longer the sediment supply to the marsh increases and therefore so does the sediment accretion.
-Several authors therefore found that tidal marshes are most productive at a certain rate of sea level rise (SLR) because this keeps the hydroperiod more or less constant as accretion rates balance with SLR (Redfield, 1972; Orson et al., 1985).
-However, tidal marshes may drown when the sea level rise rate is too large relative to the sediment supply, which leads to vegetation loss and therefore marsh drowning at an enhanced rate (Kirwan and Temmerman, 2009).
+Several authors therefore found that tidal marshes are most productive at a certain rate of sea level rise (SLR), because this keeps the hydroperiod more or less constant as accretion rates balance with SLR (Redfield, 1972; Orson et al., 1985).
+However, tidal marshes may drown when sea level rise rate is too large relative to the sediment supply, which leads to vegetation loss - 30 and therefore marsh drowning at an enhanced rate (Kirwan and Temmerman, 2009).
 In general, tidal marshes are thought to approach an equilibrium level relative to the sea level whether rising or not (Friedrichs and Perry, 2001; Marani et al., 2013).

 For tidal marsh to accrete, the supply of mud is essential as the source of inorganic accumulation.
 This mud may have a coastal or fluvial source, and the main source might have significant effects on the evolution of the estuary (de Haas et al., 2017).
-Although mud is transported in suspension and thus reaches higher, low-energetic elevations and areas more distal from the main channel, it is not unlimited.
-Suspended sediment rapidly settles in tidal marshes and therefore the concentration in the water quickly decreases with distance into the marsh (Townend et al., 2011).
-Nevertheless, cohesive mud is more difficult to erode than sand when it consolidates, so that on the estuary-scale mud leads to narrower systems with reduced bar dynamics through mudflat accumulation (Braat et al., 2017).
+Although mud is transported in suspension and thus reaches higher, low-energetic elevations and areas more distal from the water quickly decreases with distance into the marsh (Townend et al., 2011).
+Nevertheless, cohesive mud is more difficult to erode than sand when it consolidates, so that on the estuary scale mud leads to narrower systems with reduced bar dynamics through mudflat accumulation (Braat et al., 2017).
 The logical hypothesis is that the added effect of vegetation leads to even more accretion at the flanks of the estuary (Brew and Williams, 2010).